TeamCodeStream/codestream-guide/docs/src/features/msteams-integration.md

 ### Open on GitHub (or Bitbucket or GitLab)

-If the code block is from a repo hosted on GitHub, Bitbucket or GitLab, this button will take you to the corresponding block of code on that hosting service.
+If the code block is from a repository hosted on GitHub, Bitbucket or GitLab, this button will take you to the corresponding block of code on that hosting service.